 Weekly Lesson Plan

 The Weekly Lesson Plan sheet is where I write down what we plan to accomplish on each day for each subject.
-This helps to keep everything straight in my head and it serves as a checklist & a work record if we were to ever be audited.
+This helps to keep everything straight in my head and it serves as a checklist and a work record if we were to ever be audited.
 My oldest child can also look at this sheet to see what he can work on independently throughout the week.

 Daily Attendance Log

 I keep an attendance log for each day that we do school work, go on field trips, or do community service work.
 This page only requires that you write the month and you place a mark inside the star next to the dates that your kids are “in attendance”.
+This is important if your state requires you to record & report a set number of school days each year…our state requires 180 days so I use my attendance log to help me keep track of how far along we are.

 Community Service Log